adriandleon/kmp-template-shared-ui/docs/FIREBASE_INTEGRATION.md

 2) As a naming convention, add the suffix `iOS` to your project nickname for clarity.
 This helps distinguish between different projects
 3) Ensure that your `BUNDLE_ID`, which can be found in your `iosApp/Configuration/Config.xconfig`, is correctly added in the configuration file.
 4) In the next step, download the generated `GoogleService-Info.plist` file.
 5) Copy the `GoogleService-Info.plist` to the iosApp folder.
-Eg: `iosApp/AppTemplate/GoogleService-Info.plist`.
+Eg: `iosApp/CMP-Template/GoogleService-Info.plist`.
 6) Make sure to not commit the `GoogleService-Info.plist` file to git.
 7) In Xcode, navigate to File > Add package dependencies.
 8) Make sure to add the Firebase SPM dependency from [https://github.com/firebase/firebase-ios-sdk](https://github.com/firebase/firebase-ios-sdk)
 9) Choose the Firebase components you want to use from the repository.
 In this example, we'll use analytics and crashlytics.
 Then, click `Add Packages`
 10) Due to an [issue](https://github.com/JetBrains/compose-multiplatform/issues/4026) where the Frameworks, Libraries, and Embedded Content section is missing when creating a KMP project, you may need to add it manually from the Build phases tab in Xcode and restart Xcode a few times.
-11) Go to `Targets > AppTemplate > Build Phases` tab and ensure to add all necessary components from Firebase that you'll be using in your project in the `Link Binary With Libraries` section.
+11) Go to `Targets > CMP-Template > Build Phases` tab and ensure to add all necessary components from Firebase that you'll be using in your project in the `Link Binary With Libraries` section.

 ### Setting up the Firebase SDK